Turmeric For Hair Growth

 Image: Shutterstock

-Turmeric is effective in improving hair and scalp health and helps in hair loss prevention.
+The list of Turmeric benefits is long, including many health advantages.
+However, the common Turmeric benefits include improving hair and scalp health and reducing hair loss.
 It is often used in hair masks to treat scalp issues, such as dandruff, psoriasisi, and even mild acne.
 This herbal treatment is an excellent home remedy that can help with scalp nourishment.
 But when it comes to hair growth, little is known about its effectiveness.

 What does science say?
 Read on to know.